 There are a myriad of ways in which councils can act to boost the participation of Aboriginal and Torres Strait islander people in local government.
 Actions range from encouraging individuals to run as candidates, the provision of customised support for successful candidates, mentoring programs or the implementation of collaborative mechanisms to facilitate input into policy and decision-making.

-Councils can play an active part in running information sessions for Aboriginal and Torres Strait Islander people wanting to stand as councilors in local government elections.
+Councils can play an active part in running information sessions for Aboriginal and Torres Strait Islander people wanting to stand as councillors in local government elections.

 These sessions can inform Aboriginal people about: